jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Privacy Considerations

-When including a geofeed file URL in an IP network object, an RDAP server operator SHOULD follow the guidance from [@?I-D.ietf-opsawg-9092-update, section 7] to not accidentally expose the location of an individual.
+When including a geofeed file URL in an IP network object, it is expected that the service provider publishing the geofeed file has followed the guidance from [@?I-D.ietf-opsawg-9092-update, section 7] to not accidentally expose the location of an individual.

 Many jurisdictions have laws or regulations that restrict the use of "personal data", per the definition in [@!RFC6973].
 Given that,